 They use the concept of jihad to justify the violence they inflict upon their opponents.
 They offer the world a simple choice: submit or die.
 Global jihadists carry with them “a religious fervor combined with an un-Western degree of patience that produces a lethal and unbelievably resilient commitment to its cause.
 And the jihadists will not be negotiated with.
 For this enemy it truly is a question of ‘them or us.’
 They will not be stopped unless someone stops them.”

-This article first appeared in The Havok Journal 1 August 2018.
+This article first appeared in The Havok Journal on August 1, 2018.